JTX RunRise XL Review (2026): The Best Flat-Fold Treadmill JTX Makes?

 A quick note for 2026 buyers: JTX has refreshed its branding this year around being an independent UK maker that sells direct with no subscriptions.
 On the RunRise XL that means the Kinomap and Zwift connectivity it relies on runs on free tiers, so the connected running it is built for costs nothing extra to use, unlike the iFIT-tied machines in the same bracket.

 Our overall RunRank is a weighted view across the four pillars, not a flat average.
-The bigger deck, brushless motor and dual-app support make it a capable flat-fold runner, and the Summer Sale price helps the value pillar; the 10 percent incline ceiling and the inherent give of a flat-folding frame are what hold it just short of the Sprint range.
+The bigger deck, brushless motor and dual-app support make it a capable flat-fold runner, and the free-tier connectivity keeps the real cost of ownership down; the 10 percent incline ceiling and the inherent give of a flat-folding frame are what hold it just short of the Sprint range.
 How RunRank works.

 Full specifications